Spark (XMPP client)

-Spark is an open-source instant messaging program (based on XMPP protocol) that allows users to communicate in real time.
-It can be integrated with the Openfire server to provide additional features such as controlling the various Spark functionalities from a central management console, or integrating with a proprietary customer support service known as Fastpath which allows its users to interact with the platform using the Spark client.
+Spark is an open-source instant messaging program (based on the XMPP protocol) that allows users to communicate in real time.

+It can be integrated with the Openfire server to provide additional features such as controlling the various Spark functionalities from a central management console or integrating with a proprietary customer support service known as Fastpath which allows its users to interact with the platform using the Spark client.

 Being a cross-platform application, Spark can run on various systems.
 Installers for Windows, macOS and Linux are available on the official website.
+The server is JRE-based, where the client is not.
+The Spark xmpp-client supports neither Jingle nor Omemo encryption.

 History

 Previously known as Jive Communicator, Spark was designed by Jive Software with a lightweight graphical design and simplistic user interface for business usage.
 Later, it was open-sourced and donated to the Ignite Realtime community, along with Openfire, for further improvement and development.

 Features

-Spark is based on a popular open-source Smack API library, also developed by Ignite Realtime.
+Spark is based on the open-source Smack API library, also developed by Ignite Realtime.
 It has a tabbed interface for managing conversations, a quick and full history, and a search feature inside the contacts window which is designed for organizations with many units and employees.
-Other features include shortcuts to access recent and favorite contacts, and Spark supports ad hoc and regular group chats.
-Spark supports SSL/TLS encryption, and additionally provides an option to use Off-the-Record Messaging for end-to-end encryption.
-Though it is designed to work with XMPP servers, it can also integrate with Kraken IM Gateway plugin for Openfire, and provide an option to connect with various other IM networks.
+Other features include shortcuts to access recent and favorite contacts.

+Spark supports ad hoc and regular group chats.
+It also supports SSL/TLS encryption, and additionally provides an option to use Off-the-Record Messaging for end-to-end encryption.
+Though it is designed to work with XMPP servers, it can also integrate with Kraken IM Gateway plugin for Openfire, and provides an option to connect with many other IM networks.

 The software’s user interface is intended to be lightweight with skins, tabbed conversations and plugin support.
-It contains single sign-on and file transfer capability, as well as privacy lists.
+It contains single sign-on and file transfer capability, as well as privacy list.